ericmackrodt/zen-themes/EricsZenUITweakBox/README.md

 ### `uc.erics-zen-ui-tweak-box.tab-bar-top-padding.enabled`

 **Description:** Removes the top padding from the tabs side panel so it's aligned with the page canvas.

+### `uc.erics-zen-ui-tweak-box.keep-tab-bar-top-padding-when-collapsed.enabled`

+**Description:** Keeps the top padding on the side panel when collapsed.

 ### `uc.erics-zen-ui-tweak-box.page-canvas-shadows.enabled`